Postman-Student-Program/hacktoberfest21-website-starter/README.md

 In the API-First approach, a mock server has been created based off of the Halloween Costume Contest API.

-You can fork the mock server, and make real request to get dummy data from the various endpoints.
+In Postman, you can fork [this mock server](https://postman.postman.co/workspace/Postman-Hacktoberfest'21-~1ae1036b-6583-4883-949e-adf8b55687a1/collection/15567703-f6609889-8071-4251-9f1c-e55c7c6c45a3?ctx=documentation), and make real request to get dummy data from the various endpoints.

+> In Postman, a [Mock Server](https://www.postman.com/features/mock-api/) is a real server that sends faked data.
+It allows frontend teams to write code that calls an API and gets realistic responses, without having to wait for the backend team to actually build the API!
+Pretty nifty 😎

 ### Getting started